nationalparkservice/npmap-javascript-library/CONTRIBUTING.md

 <h1 class="page-title">Contributing</h1>

 Do you use NPMap and want to help add features or fix bugs?
 Thanks!
 First, though, please take a look at the guidelines below.
-Following them will ensure that your contriubtion can make it into the library quickly and with minimal effort.
+Following them will ensure that your contribution can make it into the library quickly and with minimal effort.

 ## Reporting issues